Republicof1/TweetClip/runnable/Data/readme.txt

 TweetClip takes json and clips it down to the fields you are intersted while maintaining relevant structures.

 It was built to support work on twitter data, but will work with any json data.

+It can handle very large data files (200,000+ tweets) on average this will require at least 1gb working memory.

 ==============================